Sahana Bajpaie: Later years

 Her third solo album Mon Bandhibi Kemone released in 2016, was a collection of folk songs of Bengal, which Bajpaie and her associates had collected and arranged them in a contemporary format.
 Music arrangement of this album was done by Samantak Sinha and Satyaki Banerjee.

 Playback

 In 2012, she made her first playback in the Indian Bengali fantasy film Tasher Desh.
 In 2013, Bengali comedy film Hawa Bodol which was directed by Parambrata Chattopadhyay.
 In 2016, she made a playback for the Bengali film Under Construction, and sang for Family Album by Mainak Bhaumik, which was a tune by Anupam Roy.
 In 2018, she sang for two films Ek Je Chhilo Raja, a film by Srijit Mukherjee and Rainbow Jelly, by Soukarya Ghosal.
 More recently, in the Shiboprasad and Nandita directed, Kontho, she sang the song, Shawbai Chup.

 Personal life

-In 2001, Bajpaie married her childhood friend Shayan Chowdhury Arnob, a Bengali musician, singer-songwriter and composer from Bangladesh.
-They got divorced in 2008.
-She now resides in London, where she serves as a senior teaching fellow in Bengali in the Department of the Languages and Cultures of South Asia at SOAS South Asia Institute.
-She is however currently, on leave, pursuing her PhD in ethnomusicology at King's College London.
-Later she married Richard Herrett and the couple have a daughter name Rohini Herrett.
+Sahana resides in London, where she serves as a senior teaching fellow in Bengali in the Department of the Languages and Cultures of South Asia at SOAS South Asia Institute.
+She has been awarded PhD in Music at King's College London.